Finally answering one of my most frequently asked questions: how do bloggers make money?

 Here’s how it works.
 If I want to share something with you guys, I can create a personalized trackable affiliate link.
 That way, if you click that link and make a purchase, I get a commission on it.
 Super simple!

 ShopStyle has a similar model and I hear great things about them, too.
-I also know people who use Amazon Associates, but I haven’t really explored that yet.
+I also know people who love Amazon Associates, but that’s not a big money maker for me.
 And lastly, individual brands sometimes have commission based incentives, but I usually shy away from those.

 Here’s my feeling about affiliate commission.
 If you are going to buy something because of content I created, I don’t feel bad about earning a small piece of that at all.
 It doesn’t increase the price you pay and I’m driving sales to that retailer.
 Win win!